Frequency conditions for the global stability of nonlinear delay equations with several equilibria: Introduction

-Such a sum as $\lambda_{1}(\Xi) + \lambda_{2}(\Xi)$, being the largest Lyapunov exponent of the $2$-fold compound extension $\Xi_{2}$ of $\Xi$, is upper semicontinuous w.r.t. $\Xi$ in a proper topology.
-This is the robustness necessary to obtain the convergence criteria.
-Moreover, the supremum used to compute the value $\lambda_{1}(\Xi) + \lambda_{2}(\Xi)$ is achieved on the maximal attractor $\mathcal{A}$ and, consequently, it is the same for any $\mathcal{D}$ enclosing the same attractor (see \cite{Anikushin2023LyapExp}).
+Such a sum as $\lambda_{1}(\Xi) + \lambda_{2}(\Xi)$, being the largest uniform Lyapunov exponent of $\Xi_{2}$, is upper semicontinuous with respect to $\Xi$ under natural conditions.
+This is the robustness that is required for the application of the closing lemma.
+Moreover, the Lyapunov exponents depend only on the attractor $\mathcal{A}$, and not on the domain $\mathcal{D}$ that encloses it, see \cite{Anikushin2023LyapExp}.

-In \cite{Anikushin2023LyapExp}, we proved (under some natural conditions) that one can always adapt the metric (not necessarily coercive) that the maximization procedure will provide values arbitrarily close to $\lambda_{1}(\Xi) + \lambda_{2}(\Xi)$.
-Thus, on the geometrical level, there are no ``autonomous convergence theorems'' (in plural, as in \cite{LiMuldowney1996SIAMGlobStab}), but rather the only one abstract statement concerned with \eqref{EQ: LyapExpContrCond}.
-Diversity arises in applications due to the use of specific metrics for specific problems in order to verify \eqref{EQ: LyapExpContrCond}.
+In \cite{Anikushin2023LyapExp}, it is shown (under some natural conditions) that one can always adapt the metric (not necessarily coercive) on the twofold exterior power such that the maximization procedure will produce quantities arbitrarily close to $\lambda_{1}(\Xi) + \lambda_{2}(\Xi)$.
+Thus, on the geometric level, there are no ``autonomous convergence theorems'' (in plural, as it is used in \cite{LiMuldowney1996SIAMGlobStab}), but rather only one abstract statement concerned with \eqref{EQ: LyapExpContrCond}.
+Diversity arises in applications due to the use of particular metrics for specific problems in order to verify \eqref{EQ: LyapExpContrCond}.
+Of course, for efficient applications, this approach demands constructing adapted metrics.

-Consequently, the approach to stability problems concerned with the generalized Bendixson criterion lies in the same fundamental field of dynamical systems as the Lyapunov direct method.
-In particular, for efficient applications it demands constructing adapted geometric objects (metrics).
+For invertible finite-dimensional systems, there is a more delicate result related to the existence of adapted metrics due to Kawan, Matveev, and Pogromsky \cite{KawanPogromsky2021}.
+Motivated by such existence theorems, recent advances concern the numerical search for adapted metrics using subgradient optimization (see Kawan, Hafstein, and Giesl \cite{KawanHafsteinGiesl2021}) or nonlinear constrained optimization (see our work \cite{AnikushinRomanov2025RobustEstimates}).
+We refer to \cite{Anikushin2023LyapExp,AnikushinRomanov2025RobustEstimates} for more discussions.

-From the perspective of the analysis of systems depending on parameters, it is convenient to call a semiflow \textit{globally stable} if any of its trajectories tends to the stationary set (see N.V.Kuznetsov et al. \cite{Kuzetal2020Lorenz}).
+From the perspective of the analysis of systems depending on parameters, it is convenient to call a semiflow \textit{globally stable} if any of its trajectories tends to the stationary set \cite{Kuzetal2020Lorenz}.
 This term covers multistable systems (which are more common) and emphasizes the global character of the problem.
 In the space of parameters, the boundary of global stability distinguishes the regions with simple and complex behavior.